iblamerex/Dm-All-Tool-and-Token-to-Oauth-Convertor/README.md

 # Dm-All-Tool
-A Python Tool in which your discord will dm every member of a server Nothing more to explain just use it !
+- A Python Tool in which your discord will dm every member of a server & Convert Discord Bot Token to Oauths
+- Nothing more to explain just use it !

 # SUPPORT